The scope of this page is limited to discussion of gender affirming voice services.

-Individuals may seek voice and communication services when their voice and/or other aspects of their communication is not consistent or congruent with their gender identity and/or gender presentation.
-These individuals include those who identify as transgender, gender fluid, gender diverse, gender nonconforming, or other gender identities.
-Speech-language pathologists (SLPs) provide expertise in safely modifying the voice and other aspects of communication.
+Individuals may seek gender affirmation services to make their voice and/or other aspects of their communication congruent with their gender identity and/or gender expression.
+Speech-language pathologists (SLPs) provide expertise in modifying the voice and other aspects of communication.
 The SLP, in collaboration with the client, assesses a variety of aspects of verbal and nonverbal communication, such as vocal pitch, intonation, voice quality, resonance, fluency, articulation, pragmatics, and vocalization (e.g., laughing and coughing).
 Studies indicate that a voice that is incongruent with gender identity can negatively impact quality of life, in addition to attracting unwanted attention and greatly impacting safety (Oates & Dacakis, 2015).
 The SLP demonstrates cultural sensitivity and awareness in communication with the clients and their families.
 This includes having current knowledge of appropriate, inclusive, respectful, and nonpathologizing terminology.
-Terms and pronouns are unique to each individual, and the terminology continues to evolve.
-It is important to know your client's name and pronouns, including whether they use more than one pronoun or set of pronouns depending on the setting or situation.
+Terminology continues to evolve.
+It is important to know your client's name and pronouns, including when to use them depending on the setting or situation.
+Privacy and safety are of the utmost importance.
 Clinicians are mindful of potential barriers that influence the client's day-to-day functioning and their impact on communication.

-SLPs play a central role in clinical services for voice and communication in gender-diverse communities.
+SLPs play a central role in clinical services for gender affirming services.
 The professional roles and activities in speech-language pathology include clinical/educational services (differential diagnosis, assessment, planning, and treatment), prevention and advocacy, counseling, administration, and research.
 See ASHA's Scope of Practice in Speech-Language Pathology.

 Appropriate roles for SLPs include, but are not limited to, the following: